M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 ```

 Base Gas Optimizer is live RIGHT NOW.
 Visit **basegasfeesml.netlify.app** and start saving on gas fees today.

-**SHOW:** Dashboard with traffic light, predictions, and best times

 Connect your MetaMask wallet, see real-time predictions, and never overpay for gas again.